 Select your child’s teacher under the Class & Group menu on the left side of the main page in PTBoard.
 On the classroom page, near the top center it reads, “Class & Group: Teachers Name (people icon).”
 Click on the “people” icon for a list of all the members in the class.
 Click on their email address to create an email.
 You can also reach out to the classroom coordinator for assistance.

-How can I review the PowerPoint lesson and Activity materials in advance?
+How can I review the powerpoint presentation and project instructions in advance?

 Click on the Great Art “Materials” tab, separated by monthly sessions.
 Materials will be posted at least a week in advance.